Fabxx/game-modding-guides/F1 2020/BNK Modding/README.md

 with both you can extract the WEM files

-# WEM to WAV conversion (and viceversa) PENDING

 # WEM to OGG conversion

 use this tool: https://github.com/WolvenKit/wwise-audio-tools

-# Notes

-the bnks can be edited with the first tool, no need to necessarily convert the files to WAV or OGG, though it can be helpful to understand which audio file it is before replacing.
+simply darg & drop the WEM files into the folder where the tool is and run the tool. now you can listen to the WEMs to understand what audio they have.